 Its Day One of our #AlbumsByWomen campaign for International Women’s Week!
 All week we will be sharing our and our friends’ favourite albums created by women and celebrating the musical achievements of these wonderful artists.
 We have been amazed by the stylistic breadth of the submissions which range from pop to jazz to soul to rock to avant-garde and more.
 Scroll down to remember albums you already know and discover news artist and albums recommended by our collaborators.
-And find out how you can join in the action here!

 “Joni Mitchell is a game changer.
 She helped redesign the fabric of popular music with her intricate compositions, her impressionistic lyrics and her free yet deft melodies.
 She has inspired many other first-rate musicians such as Prince and Kate Bush and this speaks volumes.
 I also admire her strength and defiance in the face of adversity and the fact that she does what she damn-well-pleases-thank-you-very-much.

 I’m working my way through her discography in chronological order (still going!) and I had a tough time picking a single album that I felt I could champion as my favourite.
 Hissing of Summer Lawns and Blue have already been taken, and I absolutely love Hejira, but I decided to go with the one with which I’m obsessed at the moment: Court and Spark.
 This is the album in which we get the first glimmer of her jazz leanings with the involvement of Tom Scott’s LA Express and the moment where she demonstrates to her audience that they may think they know her, but they really don’t – not yet anyways (and maybe they never will).

 Joni Mitchell puts her music first and if it is commercially successful, then great.
 But it is equally fine if it isn’t.
 She creates music because she has to and I thank her for sharing her gift with the world.”